Mission Plan

 Okeanos Explorer: A New Paradigm for Exploration

-Since 2004, the NOAA Ocean Exploration (OE) program and Dr. Robert Ballard’s Institute for Exploration (IFE) have conducted a series of expeditions using IFE’s ROV’s Hercules and Argus, and telepresence technology to provide scientists working on shore high-definition video, images, and data in real time.
-These expeditions have also provided an opportunity for students, teachers, and the general public to share in the excitement of discovery through events staged at “Exploration Command Center,” through links to real-time video via the Internet, and to various informal science centers and the Boys and Girls Clubs of America through a partnership with Immersion Presents.
-Finally, each expedition has served as a proving ground for a new paradigm for exploring unknown and poorly known ocean areas and phenomena using the new NOAA Ship Okeanos Explorer, currently undergoing conversion in Seattle, WA.
+Since 2004, the NOAA Ocean Exploration (OE) program and Dr. Robert Ballard’s Institute for Exploration (IFE) have conducted a series of expeditions using IFE’s remotely operated vehicles (ROVs) Hercules and Argus, and telepresence technology to provide scientists working on shore with high-definition video, images, and data in real time.
+These expeditions have also provided an opportunity for students, teachers, and the general public to share in the excitement of discovery — through events staged at “Exploration Command Center,” through links to real-time video via the Internet, and with various informal science centers and the Boys and Girls Clubs of America (through a partnership with Immersion Presents).
+Finally, each expedition has served as a proving ground for a new paradigm for exploring unknown and poorly known ocean areas and phenomena using the new NOAA ship Okeanos Explorer, currently undergoing conversion in Seattle, Washington.

-This “mission” is unique in that it will focus on two field activities involving the dedicated team of OE and IFE staff who are working to ensure that the Okeanos Explorer will help NOAA and the Nation usher in a new era of ocean exploration.
+This “mission” is unique in that it will focus on two field activities involving the dedicated team of OE and IFE staff.
+Both groups are working together to ensure that the Okeanos Explorer will help NOAA and the Nation usher in a new era of ocean exploration.